Remod-org/Teleportication/README.md

       - /tpadmin backup - Backup database
       - /tpadmin import {r/n} {1/y/yes/true} - Import data from R/NTeleportation (homes only)
         If you specify 1 or y, etc. at the end it will actually do the import.
 Otherwise, it will show what will be imported.
+    - /tunnel -- List available tunnel entrances
+      - /tunnel NAME OF TUNNEL -- Teleport to a tunnel entrance
+    - /station -- List available tunnel stations
+      - /tunnel NAME OF TUNNEL -- Teleport to a tunnel station (DANGEROUS: Procted by tunnel dwellers)

 ### Permissions
     - teleportication.use     - /home